MagpieBridge/InferIDE/README.md

 ![infer.gif](https://github.com/MagpieBridge/InferIDE/blob/master/doc/infer.gif)
 **Figure 1: Infer warnings in VS Code**
 # Usage
+## Execution environment
+* Make sure java 8 is installed on your machine and it is the default java runtime.
+This is important, since inferIDE uses MagpieBridge and other libraries which are written java 8.
+Using higher java version might lead to Exceptions.

 ## Install infer
 * MacOS `brew install infer`
 * Linux